RubenGithub1108/RubenGithub1108/README.md

 - 👋 Hi, I’m @Rubén Palma
 - 👀 I’m interested in technology and entrepreneurship.
-- 🌱 I’m currently learning to program in python to be a data scientist.
+- 🌱 I am currently a python programmer and data scientist.
 - 💞️ I’m looking to collaborate in a company that uses machine learning in its business
 - 📫 How to reach by my email ruben.palma1108@gmail.com
 - 👉 [Linkedin in/rubén-fernando-palma-medina](https://www.linkedin.com/in/rub%C3%A9n-fernando-palma-medina/)